Processing and Acquisitional Foci for Level I

 Processing and acquisitional foci at Level I

-Students develop a sense of themselves as intelligent and respected learners/users of German based on a continuously modeled and re-created classroom culture that focuses on the communication of meaning and greater understanding of others and themselves.
+Students develop a sense of themselves as intelligent and respected learners/users of German based on a continuously modeled and re-created classroom culture that focuses on the communication of meaning and a greater understanding of others and themselves.

 I. Features of the classroom culture for acquiring multiple literacies

-- Teacher: Modeling apprenticing guiding framing balancing of student autonomy and clear understandings of expectations, structure and fluidity
+- Teacher: Modeling apprenticing guiding framing balancing of student autonomy and clear understandings of expectations, structure, and fluidity

 - Learner: Autonomy and responsibility learner self-reflection and awareness of acquisitional phenomena meaning and concept formation learner goals and interests